yoken-do/local-llm-notepad/README.md

 Two‑pane layout: type prompts below, watch token‑streamed answers above—no extra chrome.

-## 🔍 Source‑word under‑lining

-Every word or number you wrote in your prompt is automatically bold‑underlined in the model’s reply.
-Ctrl+left click on them to view them in a separate window.
-Handy for fact‑checking summaries, tables, or data extractions.

 ## 💾 Save/Load chats

 One‑click JSON export keeps conversations with the model portable alongside the EXE.